jqwik-team/jqwik/documentation/src/docs/include/writing-properties.md

 ```

 Unlike standard reporting, the footnotes feature must be explicitly enabled through
-the annotation `EnableFootnotes`, which can be added to container classes or individual property methods.
+the annotation `@EnableFootnotes`, which can be added to container classes or individual property methods.
 Now you can add a parameter of type `net.jqwik.api.footnotes.Footnotes` to a property method
 or a lifecycle method annotated with either `@BeforeTry` or `@AfterTry`.
 The footnote string will then be part of the sample reporting: